mcharafeddinedev/QuantumTether/Assets/Scripts/Quantum_Thread_Post_Mortem.md

 ## What This Document Contains

 Post-mortem/analysis for Quantum Thread - I'm documenting what went well, what didn't, and what I learned during the initial development process, and the following succession of small updates before I was satisfied with it.
 It covers the technical stuff like system architecture and performance optimizations, plus some honest thoughts about what I'd do differently next time.
-Hopefully this will be useful for future projects or if anyone else wants to understand how this game was built.
+Hopefully this will be useful for my future projects or if anyone else wants to understand how this game was built.

 **Note**: This analysis covers the finalized version that was cleaned up and refined after the initial 52-hour game jam period.